 - Surgery to remove the cancer.
-Your surgeon will give you advice about breast reconstruction if you need it. - Radiotherapy to shrink the cancer and kill off cancer cells or, after surgery, to reduce the risk of the cancer coming back in the same area. - Hormone therapy to reduce the risk of the cancer spreading or coming back.
-Sometimes hormone therapy is given before surgery to shrink the cancer and kill off cancer cells. - Chemotherapy to reduce the risk of the cancer spreading or coming back.
-Sometimes chemotherapy is given before surgery to shrink the cancer and kill off cancer cells. - Biological therapy (treatment with Herceptin) to reduce the risk of the cancer spreading or coming back.
+Your surgeon will give you advice about suitable types of breast surgery and breast reconstruction if you need it. - Radiotherapy to shrink the cancer and kill off cancer cells or, after surgery, to reduce the risk of the cancer coming back in the same area. - Hormone therapy can be given to control (reduce growth and risk of spread) breast cancer.
+After surgery it is given to reduce the risk of the cancer spreading or coming back.
+Sometimes hormone therapy is given before surgery to shrink the cancer and destroy cancer cells.
+Only some tumours (called oestrogen receptor positive breast cancer) respond to these treatments.

+- Chemotherapy to reduce the risk of the cancer spreading or coming back.
+Sometimes chemotherapy is given before surgery to shrink the cancer and kill off cancer cells. - Biological (targeted) therapy (treatment with Herceptin or other drugs) to reduce the risk of the cancer spreading or coming back.
+Only some tumours respond to these treatments.